Aliases for RGS9BP Gene

 GeneCards Summary for RGS9BP Gene

 RGS9BP (Regulator Of G-Protein Signaling 9 Binding Protein) is a Protein Coding gene.
-Diseases associated with RGS9BP include bradyopsia and retinitis pigmentosa 66.
+Diseases associated with RGS9BP include bradyopsia.
 Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.

 UniProtKB/Swiss-Prot Summary for RGS9BP Gene